cgbarlow/pubmd/scratch_space/vision_and_overview.md

         *   `DoView`: A Priority 2 application, also supported by a `DoView Agent`.
 2.  **EVE 2.0 and Specialized Tools:**
     *   The `SparxEA Module` (derived from `EVE 1.0`'s conversion functionality) contributes to the development of `EVE 2.0` (Priority 2).

-3.  **Personal Knowledge & Domain-Specific Data:**
+**Related Projects (Personal Knowledge & Domain-Specific Data):**
+*   The diagram now visually groups `Marama`, `Family Tree`, and `Family History` under **"Related Projects"**.
+These components are:
-    *   `Marama` (Priority 3) is a supporting component that integrates with the `RAG Module` and `Family History` (Priority 2).
+    *   `Marama` (Priority 3): A supporting component that integrates with the `RAG Module` (part of the Core Architecture) and `Family History`.
-    *   `Family Tree` (Priority 3) has a close, bidirectional relationship with `Family History`, suggesting a system for managing genealogical or related historical data.
+    *   `Family History` (Priority 2) and `Family Tree` (Priority 3): These have a close, bidirectional relationship, suggesting a system for managing genealogical or related historical data.

 ## Roadmap

 **Overall Trajectory and Priorities:**
 The vision depicts a strategic progression from earlier, more monolithic components towards a highly modular and interconnected system.
+The "Core Architecture" forms the central development thrust, supported by "Related Projects".
 The styling indicates a clear prioritization:
 *   **Priority 1 (Green):** Focuses on establishing the core `Pubmd (core)` and `Pubmd Wiki` infrastructure, along with the `RAG Module` and the `Compliance Assistant` application.
-This suggests that content management, retrieval-augmented generation, and compliance are immediate key objectives.
+This suggests that content management, retrieval-augmented generation, and compliance are immediate key objectives within the Core Architecture.
-*   **Priority 2 (Blue):** Includes extensions of PubMD (`Pubmd Lite`, `Pubmd CLI`), the `DoView` application, the next-generation `EVE 2.0`, and `Family History`.
+*   **Priority 2 (Blue):** Includes extensions of PubMD (`Pubmd Lite`, `Pubmd CLI`), the `DoView` application, the next-generation `EVE 2.0` (all part of Core Architecture), and `Family History` (from Related Projects).
 These are important follow-on or supporting developments.
-*   **Priority 3 (Yellow):** Components like `Marama` and `Family Tree` are currently designated as supporting elements, likely providing data or specialized functionality to the higher-priority systems.
+*   **Priority 3 (Yellow):** Components like `Marama` and `Family Tree` (from Related Projects) are currently designated as supporting elements, likely providing data or specialized functionality to the higher-priority systems.

 In essence, the architecture aims to create a robust, extensible platform leveraging PubMD's core capabilities and RAG technology to power a diverse set of tools and applications, ranging from live documentation and compliance assistance to specialized data management and the evolution of the EVE platform.
+The "Related Projects" provide complementary data and functionalities.